Krezip: Reunion and Sweet High (2019)

 On 28 January 2019, news broke that Krezip would return to the stage for Pinkpop 2019.
 On 29 January 2019 they premiered their single "Lost Without You" on the Dutch TV show De Wereld Draait Door.
 On 8 June 2019 they released the follow-up single "How Would You Feel".
 On 24 October 2019 Krezip released the album Sweet High.

 The band's comeback started after drummer Bram van den Berg saw a 40-year Pinkpop compilation CD.
 During a dinner with the other band members, he suggested making new music, and while the rest of the band initially laughed, it led ultimately to the reunion.

 Any Day Now (2023)

 On 24 January 2023, the band announced that they will release their sixth studio album Any Day Now on 7 April.
 The album includes the singles "Make it a Memory" featuring Danny Vera, and "Ready For More".

-On February 12, it was announced that drummer Bram van den Berg will fill in for drummer Larry Mullen Jr. of Irish band U2 on their U2:UV concert residency at the MSG Sphere, which started in late 2023, as Mullen Jr. faces recovery from surgery.
+On February 12, it was announced that drummer Bram van den Berg will fill in for drummer Larry Mullen Jr. of Irish band U2 on their U2:UV Achtung Baby Live residency at the Sphere in Las Vegas, which started in late 2023, as Mullen Jr. faces recovery from surgery.